social-media-ethics-automation/book-src-reddit/appendix/making_bot_account-reddit.md

 ##  Test your keys
-Now that you have your keys, and other info, you can test out your code in chapter 2.3.8 ([](../../ch02_definitions/03_automation/08_demo.ipynb)), you can try running the code and replacing the fake special passwords with the ones from your account, and see if you can use the code to post an actual tweet to your account.
+Now that you have your keys, and other info, you can test out your code in chapter 2.3.8 ([](../../ch02_definitions/03_automation/08_demo.ipynb)), you can try running the code and replacing the fake special passwords with the ones from your account, and see if you can use the code to make an actual post to your account.

-## Understand Reddit Rules for Bots
+## Understand Bluesky Rules for Bots
-Before you try doing anything too creative with reddit  bots, make sure you look over the [Reddit API Terms of Use](https://docs.google.com/forms/d/e/1FAIpQLSezNdDNK1-P8mspSbmtC2r86Ee9ZRbC66u929cG2GX0T9UMyw/viewform) and the [Reddit API Rules](https://github.com/reddit-archive/reddit/wiki/API#rules), that way you don't get yourself banned.
+Before you try doing anything too creative with Bluesky bots, make sure you look over the [Bluesky Bot Policy](https://docs.bsky.app/docs/starter-templates/bots#rate-limits--respecting-other-users), and the [Bluesky Community Guidelines](https://bsky.social/about/support/community-guidelines), that way you don't get yourself banned.